pudly/schmopera-hugo/content/articles/patience-rewarded-in-oper-frankfurt-s-tamerlano.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1574134024/media/2019/11/4156_tamerlano01_uykmn6.jpg){{% /md %}}

-<figcaption> in Tamerlano, Oper Frankfurt, 2019.
+<figcaption>Lawrence Zazzo (Tamerlano, front right) and in the background from left to right Yves Saelens (Bajazet), Elizabeth Reiter (Asteria) and Brennan Hall (Andronico) in Tamerlano, Oper Frankfurt, 2019.
 Photo: Monika Rittershaus.</figcaption>
 </figure>

 In this case, the devices seem geared toward gussying up Handel's exposition with something beyond (or beside) the opera's circumstances.
 The characters begin as caricatures.
 Tamerlano (Lawrence Zazzo), a sadistic Southwestern oil baron who's a cross between Yosemite Sam and Daniel Day Lewis's tics in _There Will Be Blood_, has a grin (and mustache) glued to his face.
 He giddily flings around a bull whip on his way to taking the helpless Asteria (Elizabeth Reiter) from her lover, the hapless Andronico (Brennan Hall), and torturing his imprisoned wartime rival, Asteria's father, the Sultan Bajazet (Yves Saelens).